toddaustin07/rpi-st-device/python/PyREADME.md

 ```

 ## Creating Python device apps
-- You can use the main.py as a template.
+- You can use main.py as a template.
 - Be sure that the shared object file you built, as well as libiotcore.a, is in your lib path for python to find.
-- 'import STDevice' in your python app (note that if you are using an IDE, it will complain about the libraries not being found; ignore).
+- Add 'from STDevice import \*' to your python script (note that if you are using an IDE, it will complain about the libraries not being found; ignore).
-- Use the STDevice class to access the SmartThings API.
+- Use the STDevice class to invoke the SmartThings API.
-- If you need to define additional callbacks, you must also declare them in iotcorebuild.py (around line 205 with the others), and rebuild the shared object library
+- If you need to define additional callbacks, you *must* also declare them in iotcorebuild.py (around line 205 with the others), and rebuild the shared object library
-- Not every SDK API is provided at this time, but the base ones are there.
+- Not every SDK API is covered in the STDevice class, but the base ones are there.
 If you need others, you can extend the class fairly easily; please consider contributing your enhancements back to this repository